 Using the code from the input, the machine then controls the cutting speed to shape materials like wood, plastic or metal to create the desired product.
 The CNC machine can be a mill, router, grinder, lathe or other form of machinery.

-CNC machinists work in environments like factories, machine shops and tool rooms for industries, including racing, aerospace, transportation, defense, commercial, electronics, optical, marine, oil and gas, firearms, medical, technology, and die making.
+CNC machinists work in environments like factories, machine shops and tool rooms for numerous industries, including racing, aerospace, transportation, defense, commercial, electronics, optical, marine, oil and gas, firearms, medical, technology and die making.

-Some CNC machinists go on to pursue careers in metrology, workholding, quality control inspection, programming, mechanical assembly, maintenance and machine tool building, as well as work as service technicians in the field.
+Some CNC machinists career paths lead to jobs in metrology, workholding, quality control inspection, programming, mechanical assembly, maintenance and machine tool building, as well as work as service technicians in the field.
 Experienced CNC machinists may also pursue careers as managers or business owners.

 CNC machinists may produce large quantities of a single part or smaller quantities of unique items.
 Sometimes CNC machinists create an entire object or a tiny component of a larger object.